 Science is advancing as we continue to learn.
-It is wise not to brush off or degrade knowledge or findings that are not yet scientifically verified, especially cultures and practices of ancient traditions as more truth is continuously being revealed through scientific exploration with more sensitive techniques we need to keep in mind: “The absence of evidence is not the evidence of absence”.
-The best adaptation is to educate ourselves about the way of nature by experiencing nature and walk along with nature.
+It is wise not to brush off or degrade knowledge or findings that are not yet scientifically verified, especially cultures and practices of ancient traditions, as more truth is continuously being revealed through scientific exploration with more sensitive techniques we need to keep in mind: “The absence of evidence is not the evidence of absence”.
+The best adaptation is to educate ourselves about the way of nature by experiencing nature and walking along with nature.